 - 1. Animals will be judged by 2 standards on rail and rate of gain. - 2.
 Each 4-H'er may nominate only one barrow, one steer, one meat goat wether, and/or one sheep wether.
 Depending on the size of the slaughter facilities, each 4-H'er may be limited to one or two animals TOTAL in carcass. - 3.
 4-H'ers may nominate either a separate animal strictly for the carcass show or use their animal shown in the market class show.
 The 4-H'er MUST notify the Livestock Superintendent by 8 PM Tuesday, the day of weigh-in, which animal is entered in the carcass competition. - 4.
 The animal must be weighed and tattooed or tagged by a Livestock Committee member or 4-H Leader on the date specified in the newsletter or guidebook for market animals.
 Decisions as to which animal will be entered in the carcass show can be made at the time of weigh-in for the show. - 5.
 4-H'ers MUST attend the carcass examination at the slaughter plant to complete the contest. - 6.
 To qualify for slaughter, barrows must weigh at least 230 pounds, steers at least 900 pounds, lambs at least 80 pounds, meat goats (no minimum weight). - 7.
 This is not a premium class.
-It is supported by a donation from Enfield Packing Plant.
-Each participant receives a cash prize.
-The higher the placing, the higher the cash award. - 8.
+It is supported by a donation from WP Meat Company. - 8.
 Carcass animals may be sold at auction only with the buyer's previous knowledge that the animal will be slaughtered.
 Buyers ONLY PAY the price bid over market.
 The animal's carcass is the responsibility of the 4-H'er. - 9.
-The slaughter plant appreciates knowing what cuts the family wishes for the carcass as early as possible, but no later than when the animals are delivered.
+The slaughter plant appreciates knowing what cuts the family wishes for the carcass as early as possible, but no later than when the animals are delivered. - 10.
+WP Meat Company is offering a carcass show for goats/sheep and then for rabbit if anyone has an interest.
+It will be a different date than for the original carcass show of swine and beef.
+Let the office know as soon as possible if interested.